MrArna/elasticSearch/readme.md

 ######Script

+`python elasticQuery.py`

+Tested and working with python 2.7.12.

 #####Application

+`sbt run -i <starting-project-id> -n <nr-of-projects>  -w <nr-of-workers>`

+Git enabled for svn should be installed and configured for the terminal.
+Working on OSX.

 #Test
 ----------------
 ##### TestKit
 Automated tests with TestKit were made for actors in order to prove the correct behaviour.
+The actors tested were the HTTP actors, since their behaviour is the most complicated.

-##### Other tests
+##### Load test
+Load tests were made in order to verify the scalability in term of response of the elastic cluster.
+In order to do so the SOAPUI tool were used.
+Different requests were made using a "thread approach", this means that the number of threads making the requests increased during a time window of 60 seconds.
+The following graphs represent the obtained results:

 #Acknowledgments
 ---------------